pavlo-myskov/word-wheel/README.md

 - #### Color Scheme
   The game design meets accessibility requirements including sufficient contrast between background and foreground colours.
-  The basic colors are yellow and green.
-The top and bottom sections of the game page as well as the buttons are implemented in a minimalist modern style using a gradient from two base colors such as yellow and green.
+  The basic color is Light Moss Green.
+The top and bottom sections of the game page as well as the buttons are implemented in a minimalist modern style using a gradient from two base colors such as Yellow-Green and Crystal.
-  Red tones and brighter light yellows are used to accentuate more important objects of the game.
+  Red tones and brighter Yellow-Green are used to accentuate more important objects of the game.
 Muted shades of the same color scheme are used for temporarily inactive objects.

   ![Color palette](docs/supp-images/palette.png)